Lykos Wolfalike Dog Breed Info & Overview

 Breed Ratings

 Strong interest in small animals, especially if not socialized early.
-Caution is advised when introducing them to potential prey.

 Bright but independent, responds best to consistent, rewards-based methods.
 Patience and positivity ensure steady training progress.